-Beans are cost-friendly and extremely versatile, as they can be thrown into salad, soup, chili, and casseroles.
-Just be sure to rinse canned beans prior to using to reduce the sodium content.
+Beans are cost-friendly and extremely versatile, as they can be thrown into a salad, soup, chili, and casseroles.
+Just be sure to rinse canned beans prior to using them to reduce the sodium content.

 Yogurt offers probiotics, live microorganisms that balance the microbiome.
-The bacteria are mostly recognized for digestive and immune support, though they may assist in weight loss as well.
+The bacteria are mostly recognized for digestive and immune system support, though they may assist in weight regulation as well.

-Choose plain Greek yogurt for added protein and reduced sugar content.
-Offer natural sweetness and fiber by layering yogurt with fresh fruit.
+For the best nutritional profile for men, choose plain Greek yogurt for added protein and reduced sugar content.
+Use plain Greek yogurt in place of sour cream or mayo in savory dishes.
+Offer natural sweetness and fiber by layering yogurt with fresh fruit as well.

 Tart Cherry Juice